Laser optics : a complete guide

 - Coating : Anti-reflect coating will improve transmission, in laser optics they are usually sharp focused on a specific wavelength (reflection curve looking like a “V”) in order to achieve the lowest reflection values.
 IBS coating is to be preferred to evaporation coatings as it enables a higher layer density and therefore low water and impurities absorption.

 - Cleanliness : LIDT depends on the surface quality of an optical element, non clean element will deteriorate their damage threshold performances.
 Manufacturing and handling are often done in cleanrooms for high power elements.

 Measuring LIDT is not straightforward, it is a destructive testing and needs expensive Equipment.

-As explained above a LIDT is linked to a specific kind of laser, so to be able to test a LIDT one should be able to test it with a specific laser, there are rules of thumb to extrapolate LIDT from one laser type to an other but they are not very accurate and cannot used as a basis for an optical design.
+As explained above a LIDT is linked to a specific kind of laser, so to be able to test a LIDT one should be able to test it with a corresponding laser device, there are rules of thumb to extrapolate LIDT from one laser type to an other but they are not very accurate and cannot used as a basis for an optical design.

-As the testing itself is destructive testing and the laser optics are neither very cheap LIDT is often guarantied by the process of the other specifications (material, type of coating, polishing, cleanliness) .
+As the testing itself is destructive testing and the laser optics are neither very cheap, LIDT is often guarantied by the respect of other specifications (material, type of coating, polishing, cleanliness) .